codewithkate/codewithkate/README.md

 ## About Me

 I am an early-career data scientist with a master's degree in public administration.
-I strive to blend technical expertise with my heart for teaching and advocacy to clearly convey insights for a diverse set of audiences.
+I strive to blend technical expertise with my heart for teaching and advocacy to clearly convey insights and develop sustainable solutions.

 ## Current Toolkit